Jacksonville Criminal Defense Lawyer

 What is the difference between a misdemeanor and a felony?

 While the consequences of a misdemeanor are not as severe as those of a felony, it is still important to have expert criminal defense.
-A criminal defense attorney can ensure your rights are fully protected and guide you through every stage of the criminal process.
+A criminal law lawyer can ensure your rights are fully protected and guide you through every stage of the criminal process.
 You can learn more about our experience representing clients who have been charged with a crime by calling 904-513-3905.
 The firm of Lufrano Legal, P.A. is available 24 hours a day, seven days a week to take your call.